SikuliX/SikuliX-Docs/src/main/resources/docs/source/globals.rst

 .. py:function:: getBundleFolder()

-  returns the path to the current .sikuli folder with trailing separator suitable for string concatenation.
+  same as :py:func:`getBundlePath` but with trailing separator to make it suitable for string concatenation.
-    (see also :ref:`SIKULI_IMAGE_PATH <ImageSearchPath>`)

 .. py:function:: getParentPath()